sionar/Botc/README.md

 # Botc

-Twenty player version forked from www.github.com/sionar/Botc Blood on the Clocktower script for Tabletop Simulator.
+Blood on the Clocktower script for Tabletop Simulator.
 Created by Unreal_Ed, modified by Sionar.
-Link to the workshop mod: https://steamcommunity.com/sharedfiles/filedetails/?id=1812334156
+Link to the workshop mod: https://steamcommunity.com/sharedfiles/filedetails/?id=1749093601

 Requires Atom Editor and the Tabletop Simulator package.
 See http://berserk-games.com/knowledgebase/atom-editor-plugin/ for full details.